cdobratz/CassidyBlog/content/posts/doj_google_blog_post.md

 *This analysis was conducted using advanced text mining techniques in R, including sentiment analysis, topic modeling, and frequency analysis.
 The methodology employed packages like tidytext, topicmodels, and ggplot2 to extract meaningful patterns from news coverage.*

 **Sources:**

 - Allyn, B. (2024).
 "The Justice Department is Trying to Make Google Sell Off its Chrome Browser."
-NPR.
+NPR
 - Dou, E., & Schaneman, B. (2024).
 "DOJ Seeks Forced Sale of Chrome."
-The Washington Post.
+The Washington Post
 - Limehouse, J. (2024).
 "DOJ proposing forced sale of Google Chrome, could fetch $20 billion if judge OKs."
-USA Today.
+USA Today